lightpoichich/baserow/docs/guides/install-on-ubuntu.md

 # Install on Ubuntu (WIP)

+Install Baserow on a clean server running Ubuntu.
+(WIP)

 While writing this tutorial I used a clean Droplet at Digital Ocean running Ubuntu 18.04.3 LTS.
 We also expect root access.